SonDA-22011995/udemy_css_course/README.md

 - gap: To create space between items, without using margin

+  - The gap property defines the size of the gap between the rows and between the columns in flexbox, grid or multi-column layout.
+It is a shorthand for the following properties:

+    - row-gap
+    - column-gap

+  - 0 0 | length lenght | row-gap column-gap

 - justify-content: To align items along main axis (horizontally, by default)

   - center